ElenaCoder/node.js-course/10.2-customer-template-engine/README.md

 - `helmet`: Security middleware for securing HTTP headers.
 - `pug`: Template engine for generating dynamic HTML views.

+## Deployment

+**The 10.2-customer-template-engine** web application is deployed and accessible online. 🚀 You can check it out at [this link:](https://elenacoder-10-2-customer-pug-template.onrender.com/)

 ## License

 This project is licensed under the MIT License.